 10. Avoid Touching Your Face Throughout The Day

-Avoid the temptation to touch your face with hands every now and then.
+Avoid the temptation to touch your face with your hands every now and then.
 This can transfer any dirt, dust, or bacteria from your hands to your face.

 11. Blot Your Heart Out